spdx/spdx-spec/docs/iso-foreword.md

 In the IEC, see [www.iec.ch/understanding-standards](https://www.iec.ch/understanding-standards).

-This document was prepared by the Object Management Group (OMG) (as SPDX® Specification V3.0.1) and drafted in accordance with its editorial rules.
+This document was prepared by the Linux Foundation and its Contributors, including contributions from the Object Management Group (OMG) and its Contributors (as SPDX® Specification V3.0.1) and drafted in accordance with their editorial rules.
 It was adopted, under the JTC 1 PAS procedure, by Joint Technical Committee ISO/IEC JTC 1, Information technology.